richybu/fsds/Syllabus.md

 #### Lectures

-As we're working in a 'flipped' environment, you should watch these videos *before* class so that the 'live' (a.k.a. 'synchronous') session can focus on demonstration, discussion, and clarification.
+As we're working in a 'flipped' environment, you should watch these videos *before* class so that the 'live' workshop can focus on demonstration, discussion, and clarification.
 This week is very busy because we need to cover off the basics for those of you who were unable to engage with [Code Camp](https://kingsgeocomputation.org/teaching/code-camp/code-camp-python/), while recapping only the crucial bits for those of you who *were* able to do so:

 - Watch: [Python: the Basics](https://web.microsoftstream.com/video/dc5951ed-33fb-43a7-8e30-19ec2b41cb1f) ([Notes](https://github.com/jreades/i2p/blob/master/lectures/2.3-Python_the_Basics.md))
 - Watch: [Lists](https://web.microsoftstream.com/video/21ef45cf-c432-4882-be54-e9bdbdaf7a3b) ([Notes](https://github.com/jreades/i2p/blob/master/lectures/2.4-Lists.md))